karthic25/vlsi-eda-algorithms/README.md

   - Placement
   - Routing

-I focus on placement and routing in this project, each of which are NP-hard optimzation problems.
-Most of the solutions to these problems are heuristics-based.
-Although Google achieved a recent breakthrough on using reinforcement learning trained on edge-based graph neural networks to automate floorplanning (https://www.nature.com/articles/s41586-021-03544-w), not all industries that develop processors have been able to achieve this feat.
+I focus on placement in this project, which is an NP-hard optimzation problem.
+Most of the solutions to this problem are heuristics-based.
+Although Google achieved a recent breakthrough on using [reinforcement learning trained on edge-based graph neural networks to automate floorplanning](https://www.nature.com/articles/s41586-021-03544-w), not all industries that develop processors have been able to achieve this feat.
 They still rely on engineers to come up with heuristic algorithms (that may use ML/AI for smaller subproblems) that can solve placement and routing.

 ## Placement
 ### Wirelength Estimation